hamxiaoz/10x-developer/javascript.md

 - When using `bind`, `this` is set to a fixed value when it's defined.
 Or use `apply` or `call` to dynamically change context.

 - In ES6 arrow function, it doesn't bind `this`, `arguments`.
   - `this` is determined by where is defined.
 And it refers to the enclosing execution context.
 You can think it's using the this-that pattern.
+(Can use babel to verify)
     ```js
     //
     // test